apache/druid/docs/next-release-notes.md

 https://github.com/apache/druid/pull/13231

+### Query history

+Multi-stage queries no longer show up in the Query history dialog.
+They are still available in the **Recent query tasks** panel.

+## Query engine

 ### Use worker number to communicate between tasks

 Changed the way WorkerClient communicates between the worker tasks, to abstract away the complexity of resolving the `workerNumber` to the `taskId` from the callers.